qbism/q2tools-220/README.md

 Q2 compiler tools featuring ability to bsp v220 map format, automatic phong and soft spotlights, and other enhancements.
 Includes qbsp3, qvis3, qrad3, and qdata.

-Originally based on modifications supporting the v220 map format by XaeroX and DarkEssence distributed with the J.A.C.K. level editor.
+Forked from compiler tools supporting the v220 map format by XaeroX and DarkEssence distributed with the J.A.C.K. level editor.

 # Enhancements:

-*	File path determination asumptions (Alien Arena tools):
-    *   moddir is parent of whatever directory contains the .map/.bsp
-    *   gamedir is parent of moddir
-    *   qdir is parent of gamedir
-*   Load files from PAK (GDD tools)
-*	VS compiler fixes (MaxEd)

 BSP
 *   Split microbrushes (GDD tools)